floatonrails/big-comm-theme-flat-remix/README.md

 # comm-gnome-theme-dracula

-Dracula is a sleek and modern GNOME theme that includes:
+Flat Remix is a material and colorful GNOME theme that includes:
 - A custom GTK theme
 - A matching icon set
-- Nordic-inspired cursor theme
+- Adwaita-inspired cursor theme
 - A stunning wallpaper to complete the look

-This package is designed for Arch Linux and derivatives.
+This package is designed for Arch Linux and derivatives and specially for BigCommunity.

 ---